-The provision of cryptocurrency exchange services, wallet services, mining and platform services may be subject to VAT.
+The provision of cryptocurrency swaps, wallet services, mining and platform services may be subject to VAT.

 Gain is received

 Income can be generated in different ways, for example:

 - by a change in the price of cryptocurrency in the event of the sale or exchange of cryptocurrency into regular currency or another cryptocurrency

 - when paying for goods or services in cryptocurrency